fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 # DATA Act Core

-The DATA Act Core is a collection of common components used by other DATA Act repositories.
+The DATA Act Core is a collection of common components used by other DATA Act packages.

 ## Background